pascalandy/gladiators-mastermind/README.md

 - C Melissa Murphy
 - A Pascal Andy

-Generated via randomizelist.com **How it works?**: First person interview the 2nd person.
-Then the 2nd person interviews the 3td person and so on :)
+Use randomizelist.com and update the result on this page. **How it works?**: The first person, the *interviewer*, ask questions to the second person.
+Then, the second person become the *interviewer* and ask questions to the 3td person.
+You get the picture.

-## Regular question for our meeting

-The «interviewer» ask these questions:
+## Core questions

-Quickly in **30 seconds**:
+In **30 seconds**:

 1. **What Are You Working On**?
 2. **What Did You Learn at/since our last meeting**?